destinygg/destinypositions/docs/politics.md

 ## Diversity

-In general, I think that diversity is a good thing, but it can be taken too far.
+In general, I believe diversity is a good thing, thought there are times when it can be taken too far.
 It would be a mistake for groups and organizations to strive for a purely equal representation of all genders and races - the best person should get the job, regardless of what gender or race they are.

-But at the same time, there is a big difference in a group with 10 men versus a group with 9 men + 1 women.
+At the same time, though, there is a big difference between a group of 10 men versus a group of 9 men + 1 women.
 When hiring the 10th person for this group, if a man and a women have similar credentials, it might benefit the group a lot more to hire the women - the group would gain a different perspective and it would be more well-rounded.

 A great anecdote showcasing this concept is the software engineers who developed the first successful facial recognition software.
 As the story goes, when the engineers were refining their algorithms and testing them out, they were testing on themselves and people in their local area.
-It was only later, when the technology got to be used in a more widespread fashion, did they realize that it had [problems categorizing black faces](https://www.wired.com/story/best-algorithms-struggle-recognize-black-faces-equally/).
-Oops!
-If the team had had one black engineer, it might have helped the team to catch this problem early on, resulting in a higher-quality and more well-rounded product.
+It was only later, when the technology got to be used in a more widespread fashion, that they realized it had [problems categorizing black faces](https://www.wired.com/story/best-algorithms-struggle-recognize-black-faces-equally/).
+If the team had had even one black engineer, it might have helped the team to catch this problem early on, resulting in a higher-quality and more well-rounded product.

 Anecdotes aside, what does the data say?
 Research tends to show that [diversity does tend to have benefits](https://www.scientificamerican.com/article/how-diversity-makes-us-smarter/), but [it isn't completely one-sided](https://hbr.org/2016/07/why-diversity-programs-fail).